kwerty/DviZe.Hid.Win/readme.md

 ## Enumerating HID Devices

-Create an [HidEnumerator](docs/HidEnumerator.md) and call [SubscribeAsync](docs/HidEnumerator.md#SubscribeAsync) with a callback to receive [HidEvent](docs/HidEnumerator.md#HidEvent) notifications for all current devices, as well as future events.
+Create an [HidEnumerator](docs/HidEnumerator.md) and call [SubscribeAsync](docs/HidEnumerator.md#SubscribeAsync) with a callback to receive [HidEvent](docs/HidEnumerator.md#HidEvent) notifications.

+Your callback will be invoked once for each currently mounted device, and again any time a device is mounted or dismounted in future.

 Each [HidEvent](docs/HidEnumerator.md#HidEvent) has an `EventType` ([HidEventType](docs/HidEnumerator.md#HidEvent)) and a `Device` ([IHidDevice](docs/IHidDevice.md)).